 commuter-rail network that is integrated with the Métro.

 the oldest subways in the world (it opened in 1900), it compares favorably with

 newer counterparts in other cities.
 Cars are modern and clean, there's little

 waiting time between trains, crime is minimal except for pickpockets, and you

 won't find a quicker way to get around Paris.

 ABOVE: Navigo Easy beats cardboard T+ tickets

-The basic single-journey price is €1,90, and you can buy a
+The basic single-journey price is €1,90, but you can buy a

-carnet of 10 tickets (paper or electronic) at a discount.
+carnet of 10 electronic tickets at a discount for use with the